Fullpetal-Botanist/BD-Theorymon-New/README.md

 e.g. Bluk Berry in items.js, Machamp-Mega in pokedex.js

 formats-data.js doesn't need entry of the custom Mega.
-It is only for releasing unreleasing Pokémon and determining tiers.
+It is only for releasing unreleasing Pokémon and determining which Pokémon stays in which tier.